 Obvious factors, like smoking, drinking excessively, being overweight, taking certain medications (like anti-depressants) and a severe health history can easily land you in this high-risk category.

-However, it’s quite possible that your occupation could also earn you the rating of high-risk, too.
+However, it’s quite possible that your job could also earn you the rating of high risk.
 That’s because some hazardous occupations involve a higher risk of perishing on the job than others.

 The jobs that insurance companies consider to be high-risk are many the U.S. Bureau of Statistics says carry the highest rates of job-related accidents and deaths.

 - Police Officers: Municipal police officers are not labeled high-risk unless they work in a special unit, like the bomb squad or SWAT team.
 State troopers and county sheriffs may be rated high-risk, but it depends on their state’s regulations.